b2io/base2.io/_content/jobs/03-react.md

 ### Requirements

-- Professional experience creating applications with the React Framework
+- Professional experience creating applications with the React framework
 - Competency with ReactJS concepts and patterns such as Hooks, state, and component lifecycle
 - Familiarity with cross-browser compatibility testing
 - Competency using debugging tools and troubleshooting